...

 • Parents- this only applies if the deceased was unmarried and under the age of 18.
 If this is the case and they were also born outside of wedlock, the mother can claim.

-• A person who lived with the deceased for two years before their death and lived as spouses
+• A person who lived with the deceased for 2 years before their death and lived as a spouses

 We understand that there are a lot of factors to consider when it comes to compensation for fatal accident claims.
 Please reach out to an advisor if you have any queries about the different types of damages and losses you could claim.

-What Evidence Will Be Needed To Support A Claim
+What Evidence Is Needed To Prove A Fatal Injury Claim?

 • Assisting you with the gathering of evidence to strengthen your claim (this includes taking witness statements)